AndersH82/TheSaloon/README.md

 ```
 - DEBUG: This setting must be True during development to serve static and media files.
 It should be set to False in production environments.

-# Django Application Testing Documentation

-This document outlines the necessary information extracted from the provided code, focusing on Django application testing practices, specifically for forms, models, and views.

-## Overview

-Django provides a robust testing framework that allows developers to write unit tests for their applications.
-This framework is built on top of Python's `unittest` module and offers additional functionalities tailored for Django applications.
-The primary goal of these tests is to ensure that the application behaves as expected under various conditions, thereby improving code quality and reliability.

-## Testing Forms

-### ShoutForm

-- **Validation with Valid Data**: Tests whether the form validates correctly with valid data.
-- **Validation with Empty Body**: Ensures the form is invalid when the body field is empty and checks the error message.

-### ProfilePicForm

-- **Validation with Empty Data**: Verifies that the form is valid even when submitted with no data.
-- **Rendering**: Checks if the form renders correctly, including the presence of specific input fields.

-### SignUpForm

-- **Field Attributes**: Tests the attributes of the form fields, such as class and placeholder.
-- **Validation**: Validates the form with invalid data, specifically checking the email field.
-- **Initialization**: Ensures that the form's initialization sets the correct attributes for the fields.

-### UploadImageForm

-- **Validation with Invalid Data**: Tests the form's validation behavior with invalid data, ensuring it correctly identifies required fields.

-## Testing Models

-### Shout Model

-- **Number of Likes**: Tests the `number_of_likes` method, initially expecting zero likes.
-- **Likes Method**: Verifies that the `number_of_likes` method correctly increments when a user likes a shout.

-### Profile Model

-- **Profile Creation**: Tests the creation of a profile for a user.
-- **Profile Modification**: Checks if a profile can be modified and saved correctly.
-- **Get or Create Profile**: Ensures that the `get_or_create_profile` method works as expected.

-### Unfixed Bugs

-- Found the error at the last second before submitting the project
-    - You must fill in the entire form and add a picture, otherwise you will not progress.
-    - Link label, text when uploading image and the button are not styled with css.

-### Fixed Bugs

-- Now I've got the edit profile form in order.
-Have centered the entire form and the text.
-Can also delete an image when editing.

-- I have fixed it so that you don't have to fill in the entire form to save an update.
-What you have to do now is that the user has to change their name and enter a password.

 ## Typography
 I've integrated [Google Fonts](https://fonts.google.com/) to find a typeface that compliments the website's aesthetic.
 For the main text, I've chosen Roboto due to its optimization for readability on screens across a wide variety of devices and reading environments.